Thriving Gluten Free

 • Salads

 Did you try this carnita recipe?
-Be sure to tag me on instagram @thrivingglutenfree so I can see how it turned out!
+Be sure to leave a comment below and tag me on instagram @thrivingglutenfree so I can see how it turned out!

 Let's eat!